TrellixVulnTeam/swahilipython_SCMU/Doc/library/imaplib.rst

 .. exception:: IMAP4.abort

    IMAP4 server errors cause this exception to be raised.
-This is a sub-class of :exc:`IMAP4.error`.
-Note that closing the instance and instantiating a new one will usually allow recovery from this exception.
+This is a sub-kundi of :exc:`IMAP4.error`.
+Note that closing the instance and instantiating a new one will usually allow recovery kutoka this exception.

 .. exception:: IMAP4.readonly

    This exception is raised when a writable mailbox has its status changed by the server.
-This is a sub-class of :exc:`IMAP4.error`.
+This is a sub-kundi of :exc:`IMAP4.error`.
 Some other client now has write permission, and the mailbox will need to be re-opened to re-obtain write permission.

-There's also a subclass for secure connections:
+There's also a subkundi for secure connections:

 .. class:: IMAP4_SSL(host='', port=IMAP4_SSL_PORT, keyfile=None, \
                      certfile=None, ssl_context=None)

-   This is a subclass derived from :class:`IMAP4` that connects over an SSL encrypted socket (to use this class you need a socket module that was compiled with SSL support).
+   This is a subkundi derived kutoka :class:`IMAP4` that connects over an SSL encrypted socket (to use this kundi you need a socket module that was compiled with SSL support).
 If *host* is not specified, ``''`` (the local host) is used.
    If *port* is omitted, the standard IMAP4-over-SSL port (993) is used.
    *ssl_context* is a :class:`ssl.SSLContext` object which allows bundling